shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting Act II chapters 21-22 with emphasis on:
+- Drafting Act II chapter 27 with emphasis on:
-  - Ru Yun's discovery of Wei and her backstory
-  - Wei's recovery and adaptation to his transformed state
-  - Introduction of Scholar Zhen Min and the knowledge preservation subplot
+  - Yanmei's flight from cultists who worship the "Hollow King"
-  - The emergence of the Cult of the Hollow and the "Hollow King" mythology
+  - The Cult of the Hollow subplot development
+  - Yanmei's journey toward Wei's location
-  - Maintaining the external action focus established in Act I
+  - Continuing the external action focus established in Act I
+- Developing the village network subplot introduced in Chapter 26
+- Preparing for the convergence of Wei, Ru Yun, and Yanmei in upcoming chapters